codedbynayem/SHARP/README.md

 # SHARP
 Spatial Heatmap Analysis of Residence-time Probability pipeline.
+Please refer to the "SHARP_Documentation.docx" file for detailed instructions on how to use SHARP.
+All software dependencies and operating systems are listed there.
+Please also note that you will need to run STRAP first in order for SHARP to work.

 If you use this code in your research, please follow the guidelines below: